ADITITHORAT/Data_Science_Lab_SPPU_2019PATTERN/README.md

 2. Locate an open-source data from the web (e.g. https://www.kaggle.com).
 Provide a clear description of the data and its source (i.e., URL of the website).
 3. Load the Dataset into pandas’ data frame.
 4. Data Preprocessing: check for missing values in the data using pandas `isnull()`, `describe()` function to get some initial statistics.
 Provide variable descriptions.
 Types of variables etc. Check the dimensions of the data frame.
-5. Data Formatting and Data Normalization: Summarize the types of variables by checking the data types (i.e., character, numeric, integer, factor, and logical) of the variables in the data set.
+5. Data Formatting and Data Normalization: Summarize the types of variables by checking the data types  of the variables in the data set.
 If variables are not in the correct data type, apply proper type conversions.
 6. Turn categorical variables into quantitative variables in Python.

-In addition to the codes and outputs, explain every operation that you do in the above steps and explain everything that you do to import/read/scrape the data set.

 ---